HackerYou/HYFallBootcamp2014/General Documents/self-assessment.md

 This should not take too much of your time.
 At the end of each day spend just 20-30 minutes doing the following:

 1. Look at the day’s learning goals in CURRI.
 How do you feel about these goals?
+Click the face indicating your level of comfort with the content.
 If you’re not feeling well then come up with a good question.
 If you’re doing well then what else do you want to learn?
 2. Summarize key points as a recipe/gist to be added to gistboxapp.com.
 Remember to label the gists (by technology, day, week, w/e).

 Learning is a shared responsibility so self-assessment doesn't mean you are on your own.
 Early the next day the instructors will go over the self-assessment data from CURRI and respond to the class's needs.